-Yan Sim has reviewed over a thousand resumes as a Career Advisor at Brown University, and have received offers and interviewed at companies like McKinsey, Goldman Sachs, Google & Warby Parker.
-He's interviewed over 400 candidates to hire candidates for his teams and can share an insider's view on that coveted job.
+Yan Sim has reviewed over a thousand resumes as a Career Advisor at Brown University, and has received offers and interviewed at companies such as McKinsey, Goldman Sachs, Google & Warby Parker.
+He's interviewed over 200 candidates to hire for his own teams and can share an insider's view on getting that coveted job.

 Personally, he has interviewed at most of the top firms in Management Consulting, Banking and Startups and uses this experience to help clients succeed.
-He worked in strategy consulting for a number of years, serving Fortune 50 tech companies like Microsoft, GE and Amazon.
-Previously, he ran recruiting and global operations for a $20M consumer products company and a venture-backed e-commerce startup in New York City.
+He now runs the distribution operation for a $300M e-commerce company and is responsible for 150 people.
+Previously, he worked in strategy consulting for a number of years, serving Fortune 50 tech companies like Microsoft, GE and Amazon.
+He also ran recruiting and operations for a $20M consumer products company and a venture-backed e-commerce startup in New York City.

-Yan graduated from Brown University with honors in Biomedical Engineering and Economics and was the recipient of the Exxon Mobil-Singapore Economic Development Board Scholarship, one of the most prestigious academic scholarships in Singapore.
+Yan graduated from Brown University with honors in Biomedical Engineering and Economics and was the recipient of the Exxon Mobil-Singapore Economic Development Board Scholarship.

 Companies I've interviewed with

 This anonymized resume belongs to a client targeting a marketing associate job.
 I'd like to give you a sense of the kind of transformation a resume undergoes when you work with me through the stages of understanding the target job, cleaning up the format, reviewing each work experience to bring out context and impact, and finally polishing up all technical components of the resume.
 Below these two versions you'll see the thought process that is the backbone of the transformation.

 Here is the thought process behind each bullet point - where I list questions I would ask the client and based on responses in an interview, we shape the final outcome.

 Strategize for each interview